99designs/gqlgen/docs/content/recipes/authentication.md

 }
 ```

-**note**: `getUserByID` and `validateAndGetUserID` have been left to the user to implement
+**Note:** `getUserByID` and `validateAndGetUserID` have been left to the user to implement.

-Now when we create the server we should wrap it in our auth middleware:
+Now when we create the server we should wrap it in our authentication middleware:
 ```go
 package main